Alessandroinfo/Alessandroinfo/README.md

 I'm passionate about UI, automating tasks and making complex things simple.

-In my repo you can find usefult explanations and awesome projects like [Angular-Boilerplate](https://github.com/Alessandroinfo/angular-boilerplate) that simplify your life.
+In my repo you can find useful explanations, and awesome projects like [Angular-Boilerplate](https://github.com/Alessandroinfo/angular-boilerplate) that simplify your life.

 ## Technologies